- Whiplash Injuries

 - Osteitis Pubis

 - Hamstring Injury

 - Femoro-acetabular Impingement

 Treatment for Patella Tendinopathy

 The common symptom of patella tendinopathy is anterior knee pain over the patella tendon.
 The tendon is often tender to touch and may have related thickening.
 It was once called jumper’s knee because of its high rate of occurrence in jumping sports.
 However, this can occur in other sports too.

-Musculoskeletal and Sports Physiotherapists are highly trained in biomechanical analysis and are thus able to help identify the contributing factors and cause of injury.
-They are able to treat the impairments and provide appropriate advice and implement a thorough rehabilitation program to assist in preventing re-injury.
+Musculoskeletal and Sports Physiotherapists are skilled in biomechanical analysis.
+Therefore, they are able to help identify the contributing factors and cause of injury.
+They can then treat the impairments and provide appropriate advice and implement a thorough rehabilitation program to assist in preventing re-injury.

 Appointments with one of our Physiotherapists can be requested by clicking here.